-Is your Whole30 or Paleo or keto challenge coming to an end and you are not sure how to eat now?
-Maybe you are looking at all three of these eating plans and trying to decide which is right for you.
+Maybe you are looking at Whole30, Paleo, and Keto diet plans and trying to decide which is right for you.
 Before you decide to go with one over the other, it might be a good idea just to know the basics of each and understand just what the differences are between Whole30 vs Paleo vs Keto and how it might fit into your life.

 Whole30 vs Paleo vs Keto | Whole30